JoeyHendricks/STATS-PAL/README.md

 ## Determining our critical values for distance metrics

-We can very well understand that Wasserstein & Kolmogorov-Smirnov Distance are excellent metric that we can use to define how much distance there is between two distributions, but I believe when both distance metrics would be included into a [heuristic](https://en.wikipedia.org/wiki/Heuristic) where we define boundaries that would outline what we would consider how much distance we would tolerate.
+Knowing that the Wasserstein & Kolmogorov-Smirnov Distance exists and understanding that these are excellent metrics that we can use to define how much distance there is between two distributions.
+Armed with this knowledge we can start thinking about creating a [heuristic](https://en.wikipedia.org/wiki/Heuristic) that can interpret these two complex numbers and come up with a score or rank, so we can categorize our results.

+To do this we define boundaries for our heuristic that would outline how much distance we could tolerate between tests.
-To find out what these critical values are for us we would need to do an experiment where we take two stable performance tests and keep introducing more and more changes to them.
-That way we can quickly see what values we would consider being too much.
+To find these critical values we would need to do a simple experiment where we take two stable performance tests and keep introducing an increasing amount of change into them.
+That way we can immediately see what values we could consider as being too much.

-Before it is possible to experiment we would need to select two very similar performance test results sets out of my primary example data set.
+Before it is possible to experiment we would need to select two very similar performance test results sets out of one of my example data set.

 <!-- Example raw data scatter plot -->
 <p align="center">
     <img src="https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/media/images/raw-data-scatter-plot_raw-performance-test-data-001.png?raw=true"/>
 </p>

-> To briefly explain this graph each differently coloured point in the scatter plot is a different action
+> To briefly explain this graph each differently colored point in the scatter plot is a different action in my test.
-> in my test.
-On the X axis the epoch timestamps are plotted from left to right and on the Y axis I have plotted
+> On the X-axis the epoch timestamps are plotted from left to right and on the Y-axis I have plotted the response time
-> the response time in seconds on a logarithmic scale, for reference I have also plotted an average line for each panel.
+> in seconds on a logarithmic scale, for reference I have also plotted an average line for each panel.

-Above you can find the raw scatter plot of my favorite example data set you might have noticed that the two most stable tests out of this set are **RID-2 & RID-3**.
+Above you can find the raw scatter plot of my favorite example data set you might have noticed that the two most stable tests out of this set are **RID-3 & RID-4**.
 That is why for this experiment we will take **RID-3 as our baseline and RID-4 as our benchmark**.

 The code needed to execute this experiment is as follows: